 Let me tell you about my research

-Long-COVID, mass disablement, and zombies
+Long-COVID, mass disablement, and podcasting

 Long-COVID